-This project assesses the financial services received by over 180 companies directly involved in the palm oil, pulp & paper, rubber and tropical timber (“forest-risk sector”) supply chains, whose operations impact natural tropical forests in the Asia-Pacific region.
+This project assesses the financial services received by over 190 companies directly involved in the palm oil, pulp and paper, rubber and tropical timber (“forest-risk sector”) supply chains, whose operations impact natural tropical forests in the Asia-Pacific region.

-Financial databases Thomson EIKON, Bloomberg IJGlobal, TradeFinanceAnalytics, company register filings, as well as publicly available company reports, were used to identify corporate loans, credit and underwriting facilities provided to the selected companies in the period 2010-2016.
-Investments in bonds and shares of the selected companies were identified through Thomson EIKON and Bloomberg at the most recently available filing date in May 2017.
+Financial databases Thomson EIKON, Bloomberg IJGlobal, TradeFinanceAnalytics, company register filings, as well as publicly available company reports, were used to identify corporate loans, credit and underwriting facilities provided to the selected companies in the period 2010-2018 (June).
+Investments in bonds and shares of the selected companies were identified through Thomson EIKON and Bloomberg at the most recently available filing date in July 2018.
 This data provides a deal-level dataset of specific relationships between selected companies and any linked financial institution.
 Of the 195 companies researched, only 102 companies had identifiable financing where the financier, financing amount, and start date were known.

 Companies with business activities outside of the forest-risk sector had recorded amounts reduced to more accurately present the proportion of financing that can be reasonably attributed to the forest-risk sector operations of the selected company (see Adjusters).
 Where available financial information did not specify the purpose of investment or receiving division within the parent company group, reduction factors were individually calculated by comparing a company’s forest-risk sector activities relative to its parent group total activities.